Canaan Partners raises $675 million venture fund

-SAN FRANCISCO, Oct 16 (Reuters) - Canaan Partners has raised a $675 million fund, the firm’s tenth, amid an environment where venture funds are raising levels of cash not seen for years.
+SAN FRANCISCO (Reuters) - Canaan Partners has raised a $675 million fund, the firm’s tenth, amid an environment where venture funds are raising levels of cash not seen for years.

 The Menlo Park, Calif.-based firm plans to stick to its strategy of investing about two-thirds of its assets in information technology and one-third in healthcare, in both cases primarily in the early stages.